By Kelly Waldron, Ph.D., ValSource, Inc.

 Among other benefits, ICH Q12 is expected to more clearly link change management with QRM and knowledge management, the two enablers of the quality system as described in ICH Q10.11 In addition, minimization of the regulatory hurdles associated with product and process life cycle management and post-approval change management should spur renewed focus on improvement and innovation.

 As discussed throughout this article, modern concepts of cGMP, including quality by design, the pharmaceutical quality system, and effective post-approval change management cannot be fully realized without the appropriate use of QRM.
-The next article in this series will review publications that have advanced the discipline of QRM, allowing practitioners to advance their knowledge of the topic by building upon the understanding of experts.
+The next article in this series reviews publications that have advanced the discipline of QRM, allowing practitioners to advance their knowledge of the topic by building upon the understanding of experts.

 About The Author: